Tyriek-cloud/Individual-Projects/README.md

 # Statsmodels Regression Analysis
 Designed an OLS Regression Model to observe statistical data about car crashes and resulting injuries.

-# DOHMH Dog Bite EDA & Logistic Regression Analysis
+# Dog Bite EDA & Logistic Regression
 Architected a statistical analysis project to determine relationships between age and zipcodes to dog bites.

 # Thank you for taking the time to read this.